huggingface/blog/huggingface-and-amd.md

 Whether language models, large language models, or foundation models, transformers require significant computation for pre-training, fine-tuning, and inference.
 To help developers and organizations get the most performance bang for their infrastructure bucks, Hugging Face has long been working with hardware companies to leverage acceleration features present on their respective chips.

 Today, we're happy to announce that AMD has officially joined our [Hardware Partner Program](https://huggingface.co/hardware).
-Our CEO Clement Delangue gave a keynote at AMD's [Data Center and Technology Premiere](https://www.amd.com/en/solutions/data-center/data-center-ai-premiere.html) in San Francisco to launch this exciting new collaboration.
+Our CEO Clement Delangue gave a keynote at AMD's [Data Center and AI Technology Premiere](https://www.amd.com/en/solutions/data-center/data-center-ai-premiere.html) in San Francisco to launch this exciting new collaboration.

 AMD and Hugging Face work together to deliver state-of-the-art transformer performance on AMD CPUs and GPUs.
-This partnership is excellent news for the Hugging Face community and enterprises, which will soon benefit from the latest AMD platforms for training and inference workloads.
-The selection for deep learning hardware has been limited for years, and prices and supply are growing concerns.
-This new partnership will do more than match the competition and help alleviate market dynamics.
-It should set new cost-performance standards for transformer training and inference.
+This partnership is excellent news for the Hugging Face community at large, which will soon benefit from the latest AMD platforms for training and inference.

+The selection of deep learning hardware has been limited for years, and prices and supply are growing concerns.
+This new partnership will do more than match the competition and help alleviate market dynamics: it should also set new cost-performance standards.

 ## Supported hardware platforms

-On the GPU side, AMD and Hugging Face will first collaborate on enterprise-grade Instinct MI2xx and MI3xx families, then on the customer-grade Radeon Navi3x family.
+On the GPU side, AMD and Hugging Face will first collaborate on the enterprise-grade Instinct MI2xx and MI3xx families, then on the customer-grade Radeon Navi3x family.
 In initial testing, AMD [recently reported](https://youtu.be/mPrfh7MNV_0?t=462) that the MI250 trains BERT-Large 1.2x faster and GPT2-Large 1.4x faster than its direct competitor.

 On the CPU side, the two companies will work on optimizing inference for both the client Ryzen and server EPYC CPUs.
-As discussed in several previous posts, CPU inference can be an excellent option, especially with model compression techniques like quantization.
+As discussed in several previous posts, CPUs can be an excellent option for transformer inference, especially with model compression techniques like quantization.

 Lastly, the collaboration will include the [Alveo V70](https://www.xilinx.com/applications/data-center/v70.html) AI accelerator, which can deliver incredible performance with lower power requirements.